 My Journey from Traumatic Brain Injury (TBI) through Recovery

-A neuro-psychologist assessed me in May 2016 (ten months after my TBI), producing a report which can be viewed in PDF format by clicking on this link.
-I have bullet-pointed some observations which I personally found fascinating:
+A neuro-psychologist assessed me in May 2016 (ten months after my TBI), producing a report which can be viewed in PDF format by following this link.
+I have noted below some observations which I personally found fascinating:

-The observations were accurate: my short-term memory is dreadful, but I never lost my very good maths skills which was the largest part of an engineering degree which I undertook between 1989 and 1993.
-Clicking on this link takes you to a PDF of the maths exam paper I took, I graduated with first class honours.
+The observations were accurate: my short-term memory is dreadful, but I never lost my very good maths skills.
+This link takes you to a PDF of the maths exam paper I took at university in 1993; I graduated with a first class honours degree in mechanical engineering.

 Things I've Learned about TBI